iansan5653/vscode-format-python-docstrings/README.md

 `npm install` in a terminal in the new directory.
 All extension logic is in `src/extension.ts`.
 Whenever modifying extension behavior, be sure to update and add unit tests in `src/test/extension.test.ts`.
-To run/test the extension, simply use the debugger in VSCode.
+To run/test the extension, simply use the debugger in VSCode after opening the extension folder.